Canadian Forces Base Halifax: Base openings, delayed openings and closures during adverse weather conditions

 *Please note that information provided through the 12 Wing Shearwater storm line (902-720-1305) and the 12 Wing RAVE notification system is only applicable to Royal Canadian Air Force units that fall under the authority of Commander 12 Wing.
 All other Defence Team members who work on Shearwater property should follow instruction provided via the CFB Halifax storm line and the CFB Halifax Facebook, Twitter and Instagram pages unless required on-site for the progression of critical or shift work, as identified by their Commanding Officers/supervisors.

-- What is the process behind the Base Commander’s decision to open, delay the opening or close the Base?
+- What is the process behind the Base Commander’s decision to open, delay the opening, or close the Base?

 Generally, Canadian Forces Bases (CFB) across Canada do not close in the event of inclement weather.
 While Nova Scotia is prone to fluctuating weather patterns varying from one geographical location to the next, Base closures at CFB Halifax (as with other Bases and Wings) tend to be reserved for the most extreme weather conditions.
 A Base Commander’s decision to open, delay the opening or close CFB Halifax properties takes into consideration a multitude of interconnected factors, including.